Nyankosoup/buncaks/README.md

 <div align="center">
 <details>
   <summary><ins>Pony Town</ins></summary>
 c+h+k freely!!!
 Just don’t sneeze on me strangers.. (unless we int be4 or just on accident its fine... idc,,, honestly). dont cover my le ponies on purpose, i just wanted to observe me poni bebeh. smiles. cover is ok from frind idc also yyuhh you can cover me tho if im offtb heh but i will SLIDE away eventually when i yes. uhh.
 I’m always offtab (busy all the time lek doing something especially for writijg fanfics r js doing hw ok, or just sleeping. im SLEEPY all the time lol).
 Like I said, always yes always w2i.
-I might respond late. uguhuhgagaguglu. dont start a drama/argument on me. hi. also. i take trolls seriously lowk, sorry NOim sensitive af.
+I might respond late. uguhuhgagaguglu.
+BADDD WIFIIII (somtikes.). also if i move by accident its probably causes by my bnuyy (SHUTUPP i love him ) or js me being half-aslep. . .. . (or its because of my dad. worse. ☹️)
 <p align="center">
 <img width="305" height="200" alt="IMG_6171" src="https://github.com/user-attachments/assets/01ec8dfe-10e4-44eb-b3a4-f742a01856a4" />